One of the most common tests regarding automotive diagnostics is checking short to ground.

 Luckily, a digital multimeter will automatically do all this math for you, but it’s always helpful to understand the dynamics behind a measurement to know what’s going on.

 You can also watch this video for a better understanding of resistance and Ohm's law:

 Short to the ground is a particular type of electrical problem (that is most common in automotive problems).
 In short, when you’ve got a short to ground, it means that a live wire is touching something it shouldn’t and is accidentally grounded.
-In an electrical appliance in your house, this will trip the breaker, and you won’t be able to reset it until the problem is fixed.
+An electrical appliance in your house will trip the breaker, and you won’t be able to reset it until the problem is fixed.

-In practical terms, it means that there is a leak in your electrical circuit somewhere.
-If your electrical circuit would be a simple plumbing pipe with water flowing through it, a short to ground is comparable to a big hole somewhere in the pipe that leaks out all the water before it ever gets to its destination.
+In practical terms, there is a leak in your electrical circuit somewhere.
+If your electrical circuit is a simple plumbing pipe with water flowing through it, a short to ground is comparable to a big hole somewhere in the pipe that leaks out all the water before it ever gets to its destination.

 By the way, here are some recommended products you may need:

-To check a short to ground with a multimeter, you’ll need to set the dial of your multimeter to Ohms, or another setting that allows you to measure resistance.
-If you have any of the digital multimeters designed for automotive diagnostics, such as the Innova 3340 (your digital multimeter), simply adjust the dial, but most other multimeters will also have a Ω setting.
+To check a short to ground with a multimeter, you’ll need to set the dial of your multimeter to Ohms or another setting that allows you to measure resistance.
+Simply adjust the dial if you have any digital multimeters designed for automotive diagnostics, such as the Innova 3340 (your digital multimeter).
+Still, most other multimeters will also have a Ω setting.
 All the digital multimeters we discuss on our website have the option to measure resistance.

 Now that you know how to check short to ground with a multimeter, it’s time to put your knowledge to the test.
-Remember that if there isn’t a short to ground problem with the component or circuit you’re testing, you will measure something other than infinite resistance.
-Take some components in your car and make sure you get some sort of reading, and you’ll know the difference when a problem comes up.
+Remember that if there isn’t a short-to-ground problem with the component or circuit you’re testing, you will measure something other than infinite resistance.
+Take some components in your car and ensure you get some reading, and you’ll know the difference when a problem arises.